-Staff may have access to special category personal data about students and their families which must be kept confidential at all times and only shared when legally permissible to do so and in the interest of the student.
+Staff may have access to special category personal data about students and their families which must always be kept confidential and only shared when legally permissible to do so and in the interest of the student.
 Records should only be shared with those who have a legitimate professional need to see them.